The first mate shouted, "The cannons be ready, Captain!"

 (The lower the value of mu, the less friction there is.)

 I began my academic editing career working for a large company that provided publication support services to authors in a variety of fields.
-As veterinary education must covers a wide range of not only species but also specialties, my skill set lent itself well to manuscripts in both human and veterinary medicine; I possessed ample familiarity with fields ranging from microbiology, pharmacology, oncology, and pathology to the various organ system "-ologies" (e.g., cardiology, gastroenterology, dermatology), radiology, anesthesiology, surgery, dentistry, and forensic science.
+As veterinary education covers a wide range of not only species but also specialties, my background and skill set were well-suited to manuscripts in medicine as well as medicine-adjacent fields: I possessed ample familiarity with fields ranging from microbiology, pharmacology, oncology, and pathology to the various organ system "-ologies" (e.g., cardiology, gastroenterology, dermatology), radiology, anesthesiology, surgery, dentistry, and forensic science.

 Doctor of Veterinary Medicine (DVM), 2016